cpazoszarain7/Project1_TeamDropBear/README.md

 Research Question
 1. Do crimes happen during certain types of weather conditions in Atlanta? close to ice-cream shops (close to at least 3 ice-cream shops in a radius of 1 mile)?

-a.
-Ho: Top Crimes in Atlanta do not correlate with Temperature and proximity to ice-cream shops
+- Ho: Top Crimes in Atlanta do not correlate with Temperature and proximity to ice-cream shops
-b.
-Ha: Top Crimes in Atlanta correlate with Temperature and proximity to ice-cream shops
+- Ha: Top Crimes in Atlanta correlate with Temperature and proximity to ice-cream shops

 # Breakdown of tasks